scvishnu7/donate_root/README.md

 donate_root
 ===========

-A LKM (Lodable Kernel Module)which when insmod'ed with pid of the target process, make that process run wit root privilege<br/>
+A LKM(Loadable Kernel Module) which when insmod'ed with pid of the target process, make that process run wit root privilege<br/>
 <br/>
 Do `make` and then 'sudo insmod rooter.ko pid=`<pid of target>`<br/>
 After that the target will get root privilege.<br/>